jmcclenon/AWS/EC2.md

 Reserved: Provides you with a capacity reservation, and offers a significant discount on the hourly charge for an instance.
 1 year or 3 year terms.

-Use case: Applications with steady state or predi
+Use case: Applications with steady state or predictable usage.
+Applications that require reserved capacity.
+Users can make up-front payments to reduce their total computing costs even further.
+Standard RIs (up to 75% off on-demand)

 Spot: Enables you to bid whatever price you want for instance capacity, providing for even greater savings if your applications have flexible start and end times.